jp-irons/van-monitor/README.md

 - **Internal temperature** — ESP32-S3 internal sensor exposed at `GET /app/api/temperature` → `{"celsius": 42.5}`
 - **Embedded web UI** — served from LittleFS; root `/` redirects to `/app/ui/`
+- **Touch display UI** — LVGL dark-theme UI on ST7789T3; three pages: Dashboard, Calibrate, System
+  - Frame buffers in PSRAM; DMA buffers in internal SRAM
+  - Auto-dims after 30 s inactivity; brightens on touch
+- **Tilt / level display** — 96 × 96 crosshair widget on the Dashboard shows van pitch and roll in real time
+  - Dot colour: green ≤ 1°, amber 1–3°, red > 3°; degree readouts below the widget
+  - **Zero calibration** — hold the Zero button (1.5 s) on the Calibrate screen to store the current orientation as level; one press calibrates whichever axis the device is currently dominant on.
+Zero the device in two different orientations (e.g. portrait mount and flat) and it will work correctly in any installed orientation.
 - All framework features: Wi-Fi provisioning, mDNS, OTA with rollback, per-device TLS, NVS-backed network store

 ### Planned